OAAK125/OAAK125/README.md

 ---

 ### 👤 About Me
-Technical Product Manager holding BSc in Computer Science, with a strong foundation in front-end web development  and UI/UX design.
+Product Manager holding BSc in Computer Science, with a strong foundation in front-end web development  and UI/UX design.
 Proven track record of accelerating product velocity, reducing engineering rework by 25%, and leading agile cross-functional teams.
 Adept at managing the end-to-end product lifecycle from user research to technical launch.

 - 🔭 I’m currently working on **[Memory Ticket App]**